ridatta/CMHD/examples/cooling/readme.txt

-An example to demonstrate cooling of a homogenous slab.
+An example to demonstrate radiative collapse of a hydrodynamic fluid.

 Compiling: